anokta/barelymusician/README.md

 double timestamp = 0.0;
 musician.Update(timestamp + lookahead);

-// Process the next output samples of the synth instrument.
+// Process the next output samples of the instrument.
 //
 // @note Instruments expect raw PCM audio samples to be processed with a synchronous call.
 // Therefore, `Process` should typically be called from an audio thread process callback in